tinkercademy-bootcamp/chat-project-SHREYAS131313/exercise-5/README.md

 - Here is one way to separate out the code into multiple files
 - Is this the best way to do it?
+  - It is good , but may not be the best.
+Some things which I noticed was to use alias declaration at the start of every function , instead of once.
+  - It is still good as you can switch between different namespaces (with) same names (for different functionalities), just by stating the path(the scopes in which it was defined) and use it freely.

 - What are the advantages and disadvantages?

 ## Introduction to Namespace